KieueCaprie/satellaviewplus-linux-launch-script/README.md

    - (Optional but good QoL for handheld devices) Check "Exit on Close".
 3. Navigate to Download SatData, then click Download Data.
 Note that it may take a while to receive SatData the first time.
 4. Keep the window open while using BS-X to receive up-to-date satdata.

+**Note**: Satellaview+ will delete any foreign objects on initial setup.
+I do not know why it does this but it seems to not do this with every download from then on.

+TODO:
+- Make the script wait until the satdata folder actually appears before copying the BS-X.sfc file.
+- Figure out how to get the most up-to-date Linux client for Satellaview+ in case of future updates.
+Current script downloads V5.